 About the festival

-The festival is also alcohol free, there is really no reason not to bring the whole family to Granittrock for a unique cultural experience.
 The festival is held in the forest of Lillomarka in Groruddalen in the eastern part of Oslo.
 The arena by the forest has almost unlimited space, so there is no risk of being stuck on the wrong side of the fence.
-The festival has had an audience of more than 20 000 in one day.
+The festival has had an audience of more than 20,000 in one day.

-The festival is held over two days - Saturday and Sunday - in the early autumn, and relies on the effort of volunteers and support from the community.
+The festival is held over two days - Friday and Saturday - in the early autumn, and relies on the effort of volunteers and support from the community.
 It started with a small event in 2005, but in just a few years the festival has "grown up" and become one of the biggest rock festivals in Norway.